OpenBMB/BMTrain/README.md

 )
 ```

-**NOTE:** Do not use pytorch's own distributed module and its associated communication functions when using BMTrain.
+**NOTE:** Do not use PyTorch's distributed module and its associated communication functions when using BMTrain.

 ### Step 2: Enable ZeRO-3 Optimization